pulumi/docs/content/blog/announcing-crossguard-preview/index.md

 const bucket = new aws.s3.Bucket("my-bucket");
 ```

-We then modify the bucket to have it's access control list (ACL) set to `public-read`, which will cause our bucket to be out-of-compliance.
+We then modify the bucket to have its access control list (ACL) set to `public-read`, which will cause our bucket to be out-of-compliance.

 ```typescript
 // Create an AWS resource (S3 Bucket)